opentdf/charts/charts/platform/README.md

 A Helm Chart for OpenTDF Platform

-**_NOTE:_** This chart is in alpha state and is not recommended for production use.
-Breaking changes may occur frequently.

 **_NOTE:_** Until a stable platform release is available, set the `image.tag` to `nightly` to use the latest nightly build.

 ## Requirements